Home

 Remember to do these exercises on a soft surface, like a gymnastics mat or grassy earth.
 Doing this plyometric workout on concrete is a sure way to get joint pain and other un-fun aches.

-For each exercise do 10-15 repetitions for 1 set, 2-3 sets.
+For each exercise in this plyometric workout, do 10 to 15 repetitions for 2 to 3 sets.
 If you want to print it off, click on the link below for a complete weekly plan.

 Click here to download a PDF of the plyometric workout.
 If that gives you trouble, try right-clicking and choosing "Save Link As..."